The official main CRFG website here: http://www.crfg.org

 Here's a one page printable pdf file of the same data apple tasting results 2011 pdf

-Here's a one page printable pdf file of the same data apple tasting results 2012 pdf
+Here's a one page printable pdf file of the same data from the next year.
+You'll see it differs, due to weather apple tasting results 2012 pdf

 November is the pomegranate tasting at Wolfskill Farm, 4334 Putah Creek Rd, Winters, CA 95694 (see calendar for date)